StackVista/stackstate-docs/stackpacks/template.md

 ## Uninstall

 If the uninstall includes manual or extra steps these should be included here.
-If it is a standard 'click to uninstall', also describe that here so reader's do not need to figure this out for themselves.
+If it is a standard 'click to uninstall', also describe that here - don't leave the reader to guess.

 ## See also